|

 No other vehicle in the brochure is DS420 based.

 An interesting remark is on the last page of the brochure: "All vehicles are protected against corrosion, and guaranteed for six years from the date of delivery (Footnote: Excludes the Daimler DS420)".
-This was probably not because the DS420 had an extended warranty.
-Until 1979, all Woodall Nicholson hearses were sold exclusively via the showrooms of Stratstone in London.
-After 1979, WN set up its own sales network.
-Much more information on the company can be found on "the Unofficial Austin Rover Web Resource" web site.
+This footnote was probably not because the DS420 deserved an extended warranty.
+More information on Coleman Milne - Woodall Nicholson can be found on "the AROnline" web site.
 A reference is on my web links page. |

 |